smarttransit-ai/valhalla/README.md

-# Time Accurate Routing with Valhalla
+# Generating Historical Traffic Data for Valhalla

 This repository contains scripts and Docker files to build and run a time-accurate routing engine using the Valhalla routing engine enhanced with predicted traffic data.